Cerebellum-Network/grant-program/hackathons/AI-Agent-Image-Challenge-v1/README.md

 # Cere AI Agent Image Challenge (Closed Beta)
-This is your chance to learn how to build an AI agent that can immediatly be dropped into a user data stream!
+This is your chance to be among the **first external developers** to build custom AI agents on our closed beta platform.

-The goal: **create your a fun AI Agent image filter that will be used by thousands of users**.
+The goal: **create your own agent flow (image filter) that produces consistent results on par with ChatGPT**.

 ## 🎯 Challenge Overview

 - Create & deploy a Computer Vision AI agent using Cere’s AI stack – Doing something fun, creative, and viral-ready.
 Be sure to design your agent in such a way that brand assets can be included (e.g. company logo or a mascot) to customize the experience.
-- Every developer that succesfully launches an AI agent that meets the quality requirements will receive **$200**.
+- Each developer to deploy a fun AI Agent that can be used in our partner campaign will receive **$200 each**.
-- On top of that, your agent will be used during our partner campaign and you’ll earn an **additional $100** each time a user wins by using your AI agent!
+- On top of that, if your AI Agent is used in the live partner campaign you can win a bonus!
+You’ll earn an **additional $100** each time a user wins by using your AI agent.
-- **Limited slots are available, so be quick to sign up!**

-**Can't wait to start?** Apply for access: [Noteforms Application](https://noteforms.com/forms/bullish-image-challenge-ajxsbr)

 ## 🏆 Prizes

-1. **$200 Bounty** for launching your AI agent
+1. **$200 each** for each successful AI Agent deployment
-2. **+ $100 bonus** for **EACH** time your AI Agent was used in a winning submission in our partner campaign 🔥
+2. **+ $100 bonus** for AI Agents that are used for winning submissions

-## 🧾 Useful skills/experience
-1. Experience with fine-tuning CFG/samplers
-2. Basic understanding the diffusion workflow
-3. Understanding of key concepts like VAE, LoRA, Checkpoints and ControlNets

-**IMPORTANT**: if you lack experience with AI Diffusion models & want to learn, share that in the form.
-We can do a session to help you get started.

 ## ℹ️ How your agent will be used
 ![AI Image Challenge USER FLOW](https://cdn.ddcdragon.com/1312/baear4ig2due6ml6mstlpyssi5mee2ulzdam4fena3yolmmvdkixfaatq4u/bullish_image_challenge_flow_v2.png)